 Do you want to feel good about yourself?
+Do wish you could wake

-Do you want to feel good about yourself?
-Do wish you could wake up in the morning feeling happy about who you are, how your body feels, what you're looking forward to accomplishing that day?
+up in the morning feeling happy about who you are, how your body feels,

 (Artwork my Elaine Daley see the collection at: http://www.elainedaley.com/) Instead do you wake up feeling dissatisfied, unworthy, with a dark cloud of low mood and bad feelings hanging over you?
 Do you hear a voice inside making predictions of doom, saying things like, "You never do things right," or "You're going to mess up today like always"?